How to Install a Handrail

 Glue and pin the return pieces before screwing them together.
 Line up the two glued ends as accurately as you can before pushing them together.
 If you move them around too much, the glue can act as a lubricant, making them difficult to hold in place when you pin them together.

 Hold the pieces in place with a 23-gauge pinner while the glue dries.
 Pinners are nice because they don't leave a big, ugly hole, and the pins are less likely to follow the grain of the wood and veer off course like larger-gauge brads are prone to do.

 Secure Returns With Trim-Head Screws

-Let the glue set up for 15 minutes or so, and then strengthen the miter with a 2-1/2-in. screw driven in at the bottom.
+Let the glue set up for 15 minutes or so, and then strengthen the miter with a 2-1/2-inches screw driven in at the bottom.
 A self-tapping trim-head screw leaves a smaller hole and is less likely to split the wood.
-Regardless of the screw type you use, predrill a hole all the way through the first piece and about 1/2 in. or so into the second.
+Regardless of the screw type you use, pre-drill a hole all the way through the first piece and about 1/2-inch or so into the second.

 The handrail brackets that have one screw hole are easier to attach than the brackets with three because the screw will still hit the stud if the stud line is a little off.

 Fasten the brackets to the wall, but leave them loose enough so you can twist them into perfect position with the rail.
 This rail runs 3-inches past the top and bottom stair nose.
 Our expert wrapped tape 3-inches up the bottom of the rail in order to line up the rail with the tape that represents the bottom stair nose.
 Pre-drill holes into the handrail for the bracket screws, and finish tightening the brackets to the wall after all the brackets are secured to the rail.